braintelligencePL/online-store-clean-architecture/README.md

 #### 📦 `step-1-starter` - basic structure of the project.

-📜 Show separation of domain and infrastructure.
+📜 Shows separation of domain and infrastructure.

 **Domain** - contains only pure `Kotlin` code (business code) and does not contain `Spring` (infrastructure) dependencies.
 In our application representation of domain is `offer` and `offer-api`.
 Later we will discuss what those modules contain.